A Good Backup Strategy

 - Incremental file backup – keep at least 5 – 7 daily so that you can easily step back to the last good copy if you need to.

 This is the amount of data you are willing to lose.
 This is measured as the data that has changed or been generated between your last backup and the present moment.
+If you have plenty of sales happening daily on your website the data loss window for your website may be a lot smaller than say, a blog with less than 100 visitors each month.

-How much data can you afford to lose ?
+How much data can you afford to lose?